LaunchCodeEducation/intro-to-web-dev-curriculum/content/terminal/reading/running-programs/_index.md

 In many cases, typing *ctrl+c* into the terminal will stop a process that is currently running.
 However, if that doesn't work, the `exit` command can also stop a currently running process.

+## CLI Specific Programs and Tools

+### npm CLI

+There is existing documentation on the npm CLI that you can view here: [npm CLI](https://docs.npmjs.com/cli/v10)

 There are also many other programs and software designed to run within the terminal or cli specifically.
 Below is a fun example.

 Neofetch is a CLI tool designed to display information about your system.
 It provides a logo of your operating system in addition to other hardware specifications.